mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

 These ports are configurable.
 The default configuration for MAMP uses ports 8888 and 8889, and 7888 .
 That way, the MAMP servers can run alongside other servers installed on your Mac.
 Should ports 7888, 8888 or 8889 be in use by a different application, please change the values accordingly.

-The button Set Apache & MySQL ports to 80 & 3306 will set the ports to the value commonly used on the internet.
+The button Set Web & MySQL ports to 80 & 3306 will set the ports to the value commonly used on the internet.
 The button Set MAMP ports to default will reset the ports for Apache, Nginx and MySQL to 8888, 7888 and 8889.

 If you want MAMP to be available via the Internet please make sure that the configured ports are opened in your firewall.